oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

       c = oracledb.connect(user="hr", password=userpw, dsn="(DESCRIPTION=(ADDRESS=(...))")

-- Review the :attr:`defaults.config_dir` documentation for the heuristics used by python-oracledb to automatically locate :ref:`tnsnames.ora
+- Review the :attr:`oracledb.defaults.config_dir <Defaults.config_dir>`
-  <optnetfiles>`.
-Ensure that your file is in an expected location, that the
-  file is readable by Python, and that any necessary environment variables such as ``TNS_ADMIN`` are accessible by the Python process.
+  documentation for the heuristics used by python-oracledb to automatically locate :ref:`tnsnames.ora <optnetfiles>`.
+Ensure that your file is in an expected location, that the file is readable by Python, and that any necessary environment variables such as ``TNS_ADMIN`` are accessible by the Python process.

 - If you have problems with the heuristics, then you can explicitly specify the location of :ref:`tnsnames.ora <optnetfiles>`.
 For example, if the file is at ``/opt/myconfigdir/tnsnames.ora``, then:

-  - In python-oracledb's default Thin mode, or when :attr:`defaults.thick_mode_dsn_passthrough` is *False*, you can use:
+  - In python-oracledb's default Thin mode, or when :attr:`oracledb.defaults.thick_mode_dsn_passthrough
+    <Defaults.thick_mode_dsn_passthrough>` is *False*, you can use:

     .. code-block:: python